Create an Irresistible Incentive That Grows Your Community

 Short answer?
 Yes.

 Also known as an ethical bribe, it's a value-packed resource that you offer in exchange for contact information because it helps your ideal audience solve a specific problem.
-And when done well, it creates an instant win for them while opening the door to build a relationship with you.
+And when done well, it creates an instant win for them while opening the door to building a relationship with you.

 Here’s the truth: We struggle with information overload.
 Our inboxes are already overflowing.